 Christine’s job is quite varied.
 She is the person who does a lot of the paperwork, especially the government compliance and filing.
 She takes care of the financial side of the organization.
 She helps people do their taxes, complete the Ontario Electricity Support Program application, teaches computer courses and is a great resource for help of any kind.

 Lori is the main classroom instructor.
 She works with people to help them reach their goals.
 She also does fundraising, marketing, and event planning.
 She maintains the blog and Facebook page.
 In the past, Lori has done a bit of everything at PELC.
 She has written curriculum, taught in the wood shop, and taught computers.

 Jennifer Nelson – Project Coordinator and LBS Instructor

-Jennifer is the newest member of the PELC team.
-She is the coordinator of our Inspire program.
+Jennifer is the coordinator of our Inspire program.
 Inspire is a youth employment and education program that provides paid internships to youth 15 – 30 in the community.
 If you think you could benefit from this program either as a participant or an employer, please contact Jennifer at PELC.
 Jennifer also brings previous LBS experience with her.
 She was an instructor at Community Learning Alternatives in Belleville.